iredmail/docs/en_US/installation/0-install.ee.md

 Debian | 11, 12, 13 | Z-Push is unavailable on 13.
 Ubuntu | 20.04, 22.04, 24.04, 26.04 | [SOGo](https://bugs.sogo.nu/view.php?id=6203) and Z-Push are unavailable on 26.04.

-If you need to install iRedMail on FreeBSD, please use the [downloadable installer](https://www.iredmail.org/download.html) instead.
+If you need to install iRedMail on FreeBSD or OpenBSD, please use the [downloadable installer](https://www.iredmail.org/download.html) instead.

 Notes: